Satchit4/Satchit4/README.md

   </a>
 </p>

-# Satchit Nagpal — Computational Fluid Engineering & kMC Modeling
+# Simulation & Modeling Expert

-> Ph.D. candidate in Chemical Engineering (Texas A&M) building CFD and kinetic Monte Carlo models that turn transport theory into reproducible, high-impact code.
+> Ph.D. candidate in Chemical Engineering (Texas A&M University) building CFD and kinetic Monte Carlo models that turn transport theory into reproducible, high-impact code.

 ---